-The Zendesk messaging beta release does not include any code changes to the Chat Conversations API.
-When you enroll in the messaging beta, most CCAPIs will continue to work as expected.
+The Zendesk messaging release does not apply any code changes to the Chat Conversations API.
+When you enable messaging, most CCAPIs will continue to work as expected.
 CCAPI-based chatbots, however, may be impacted, depending on your messaging configuration.

 Understanding the impact on CCAPI-based bots

 Because Answer Bot is a central part of the Zendesk messaging package, CCAPI-based chatbots are impacted when messaging is enabled on a brand.
 By default, Answer Bot prevents the CCAPI bot from being invoked.

 If you want to continue using a chatbot on a brand with messaging enabled, you have a number of options:

 Option 1 (recommended): Moving to Sunshine Conversation APIs

 You can move your existing CCAPI integrations, including CCAPI-based chat bots, to Sunshine Conversation APIs.
 If you choose this option, we recommend you do so before enabling Zendesk messaging on your account.